 Heart palpitations

-Mild or casual drinkers consume low amounts of alcohol on rare occasions, using alcohol no more than once per week or a few times per month.
+Mild or casual drinkers consume low amounts of alcohol on rare occasions, consuming alcohol no more than once per week or a few times per month.

 Moderate Drinking